 The road is open year round, unless there is a major snow storm.
 Different seasons offer different opportunities for what to do along Highway 395.

 The best time for a 395 road trip is in the Fall.
 The Eastern Sierras are covered in a lot of well-preserved National Forest and when the trees are turning, the whole western side of 395 lights up.
-Keep an eye on the Mono County fall color watch, but mid-October is a good bet.
+Use our Eastern Sierras fall color guide for more info, but early October is a good bet.
 Fall is nice because the summer crowds have died down, but the Forest Service trails and campgrounds are still open.

 Spring wildflower season starts in late May, but if it’s a late snow year, many of the hiking trails and campgrounds won’t be open yet.

 If you ski or snowboard, you could do a winter road trip that includes skiing/boarding in Lake Tahoe and Mammoth along with some of the other 395 attractions.
-But hiking will be limited and you won’t be able to transit over Tioga or Sonora pass.
+But hiking will be limited and you won’t be able to transit over the Tioga or Sonora passes.

 Where to Start & End a 395 Road Trip?

 Highway 395 actually runs from California’s border with Oregon all the way down to Victorville.
-But this itinerary recommends the best scenic bits on a 375 mile stretch that starts just south of Carson City.
+But this itinerary recommends the best scenic bits on a 227 mile stretch that starts just south of Carson City.
+This itinerary is also a great routing if you are driving from San Francisco to Las Vegas (or vice versa).
+If you want to fly and drive, use our guide for finding the closest Eastern Sierra airport.

 Is Highway 395 Safe to Drive?